-A fiscal unity for income tax has been created with the other Dutch companies, namely Continental Global Holding Netherlands B.V., CGH Holding B.V. and its direct shareholder Continental Automotive Holding Netherlands B.V.
+A fiscal unity for income tax has been created with other Dutch companies, namely Continental Global Holding Netherlands B.V., CGH Holding B.V. and its direct shareholder Continental Automotive Holding Netherlands B.V.

-The Company also applied for a fiscal unity for value added tax with the same Dutch companies as mentioned above.
-Since 1 January 2015 ContiTech Global Holding Netherlands B.V. is also included in the fiscal unity for value added tax.
+Also for value added tax a fiscal unity has been created with the same Dutch companies as mentioned above, as well as with ContiTech Global Holding Netherlands B.V.